arangodb/interactive_tutorials/README.md

-This branch contains data for the ArangoML movie recommendation demo project.
+This branch contains source data for the ArangoML movie recommendation demo project.